-Importantly, this work represents the first demonstration of molecular property calculations using quantum annealers.
-Our findings indicate that QAE, when combined with finite-field methods and perturbative many electron basis selection, can serve as a reliable tool for evaluating electronic properties of molecules.
-Looking ahead, scaling up QAE to larger active spaces presents challenges due to increased encoding complexity and convergence~\cite{Booth2017, DWaveHybrid}.
-However, recent advances in quantum-classical workflows can treat an individual orbital as a qubit for example, varialtional quantum annealing(varQA)~\cite{yip2025variationalquantumannealingquantum}.
-Future advances in quantum annealing hardware, such as new generation D-Wave Advantage2 QPU with Zephyr topology~\cite{Boothby2021} and non-linear quadratic solver~\cite{osaba2024dwavesnonlinearprogramhybridsolver}, may further reduce embedding overheads and improve solution accuracy.
+Importantly, this work represents the first computation of a molecular property other than energy using a quantum annealer.
+Our findings indicate that QAE, when combined with finite-field methods and perturbative many-electron basis selection, could serve as a reliable tool for evaluating electronic properties of molecules.
+Scaling up QAE to larger active spaces presents challenges due to increased encoding complexity and subtle convergence issues~\cite{Booth2017, DWaveHybrid}.
+However, recent advances in quantum-classical workflows can treat an individual orbital as a qubit as in, variational quantum annealing~(varQA) algorithm~\cite{yip2025variationalquantumannealingquantum}.
+Future advances in quantum annealing hardware, such as new D-Wave Advantage2 QPU with Zephyr topology~\cite{Boothby2021} and non-linear quadratic solver~\cite{osaba2024dwavesnonlinearprogramhybridsolver}, may further reduce embedding overheads and improve solution accuracy.
 These developments are expected to enhance both the QUBO encoding and annealing stages of QAE.
-We believe that, with continued improvements in hardware and algorithm design—including better preprocessing and error mitigation techniques~\cite{amin2023quantumerrormitigationquantum, djidjev2024replicationbasedquantumannealingerror}—quantum annealers may soon play a significant role in atomic and molecular computations, enabling studies beyond the capabilities of classical methods.
+Quantum annealers may soon play a significant role in atomic and molecular computations, enabling studies beyond the capabilities of classical methods with continued improvements in hardware and algorithm design—including better preprocessing and error mitigation techniques~\cite{amin2023quantumerrormitigationquantum, djidjev2024replicationbasedquantumannealingerror}.

 \onecolumngrid